grace125/csc_484d/a1/README.md

 1. Question 1 can be seen in `rust/examples/simple.rs`.
 2. Question 2 can be seen in `rust/examples/bicycle_built_for_two.rs`.
-3. Question 3 can be seen in `rust/src/main.rs`.
+3. Question 3 can be seen in `rust/src/main.rs` and `rust/assets/polyphony.ron`.
+    - I decided to take in the ron file format because it's clean and easy.
+    - Use `cargo run some/input/file.ron` to run.
 4. Question 4 can be seen in `rust/src/wave.rs` and `rust/src/main.rs`.
 5. Question 5 can be seen in `rust/src/wavetable.rs`.
 6. Question 6 can also be seen in `rust/src/main.rs`.